-Note: Satisfactory Academic Progress has impacts to both Financial Aid and Academics.
+Note: Satisfactory Academic Progress has an impact on both Financial Aid and Academics.
 The following is the Financial Aid Satisfactory Academic Progress Policy.
-To view the Office of Academic and Student Affairs policy on Satisfactory Academic Progress, please see (p.
-96).
+To view the Office of Academic and Student Affairs policy on Satisfactory Academic Progress, please click here (p.
+99).